akka/akka/CONTRIBUTING.md

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that makes it easier to achieve our goals in an efficient way.

-These guidelines mainly applies to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.
+These guidelines mainly apply to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.

 ## Branches summary